pulp/plugin_template/README.md

                                                Applies to TAGGED (release) jobs.
                                                See pulpcore_pip_version_specifier, but defaults to undefined, the latest.

+  black                 Boolean, whether to use black to format python source files.

   check_commit_message  Include inspection of commit message for a reference to an issue in
                         pulp.plan.io.